jrh-dev/jrh-dev.github.io/_posts/2022-10-12-r_basics_dataframes_p2.md

 <div class = "yellow" markdown="1">
 <i class="fa-solid fa-triangle-exclamation"></i>

-***Base or tidy?*** A natural question to arise whilst learning R is whether to prefer base R or tidy R. As you become comfortable with the language you will likely develop a preference for approaching problems is a certain way and may prefer one framework over another.
+***Base or tidy?*** A natural question to arise whilst learning R is whether to prefer base R or tidy R. As you become comfortable with the language you will likely develop a preference for approaching problems in a certain way and may find that you prefer one framework over another.

 However, an either or approach is only likely to lead to problems down the line.
 Whilst learning the language it is preferable to be exposed to multiple approaches in order that you can understand code written by others and be aware of alternatives if you encounter a challenging problem.